-The welding machine can accept remote current control from a potentiometer/ analogue signal or a digital up/down button signal.
+TIG series of welding machines can accept remote current control from a potentiometer / analogue signal or a digital up/down button signal.
 Potentiometer remote control will change the current from the 5A minimum to the maximum set using the machine current control.
 Using an up/ down button remote signal, the current may be increased or decreased in 1A increments, or 'scrolls' up to 30A at a time if the button is held down.
 This is very useful for precision work.